BartlomiejKedziora/Donate-Stuff/README.md

 ## Functionalities

-RWD website - built according to Mobile First approach Landing page contains contact form sending message via EmailJS to admin mailbox and auto-response to the sender.
+RWD website - built according to Mobile First approach.

+Landing page contains contact form sending message via EmailJS to admin mailbox and auto-response to the sender.

 Trusted organizations are listed in 3 tabs with pagination.

 Sign Up, Sign In options with validation are authenticated with Firebase.
 Entry to donation form is authorized for logged in users only.

 ## Technologies

 Layout and functionality is built with ReactJS.

 Authentication is processed with Firebase.

 Email service is provided with EmailJS.

 ## Other information